garrisonhh/sdl-iso-project/README.md

-isometric graphics with c and sdl

 ## TODOs
-1) better blocks
-	- minimizing exposure checks
-	- more versatile textures
-		- transparent blocks; blocks that don't block exposure
-2) entity type
+1) entity type
 	- sprite rendering
+		- animations
+	- player entity with controls
-	- collision (stick to cubes for now at least)
+		- collision with world (stick to AABB for now)
-3) basic gameplay elements
+			- save entity-entity collision for later
-	- player entity with controls and camera movement
+		- camera movement
+2) basic gameplay elements
 	- x simple procedural world with some ~~value~~ perlin noise
 		- structures like trees
+		- render distance

+character/art stuff:
+- "the animator's survival kit"
+- don't think about everything at once
+	- design -> animating
+- mood board
+	- art you wanna take elements from
+- sketch
+	- keyframes

 *to view 4-space tabs (like I use in editing), append "?ts=4" to url of a page*